bluemelodia/Lists/README.md

 - Make edit/delete buttons less obvious, ie. interact with the cell first to show these options.

 - Show a list of upcoming events on the home page (four widgets, so four sections).
+- Add accessibility, don't have two modals open at the same time.
+- Add ESLinting

 ## Navigation